 BTC's supply is deflationary due to its halving mechanism

-Investors perceive cryptocurrencies with larger market caps to be a lower-risk investment
+Investors generally perceive cryptocurrencies with larger market caps to be a lower-risk investment

-As market demand rises and investors move to acquire crypto, Bitcoin rises and takes the whole market with it.
-There has therefore always been a positive correlation between BTC and the overall crypto market’s market cap.
+As market demand rises and investors move to acquire cryptocurrency, Bitcoin's price rises and takes the whole market with it.
+There has therefore always been a positive correlation between BTC and the overall market cap of the crypto market.

 What factors influence BTC dominance?

 While there are several factors that influence market conditions and BTC dominance, some are more significant than others.